 Spectator Guide

-Thank you for playing an integral role in making The Big Half an unforgettable experience!
+Thank you for playing an integral role in making the Big Half an unforgettable experience!

 Your cheers and encouragement fuel the participants' spirits and create an electric atmosphere!
 As well as watching along the route, you're welcome to join in the fun at the free Festival Area in Greenwich Park where you can celebrate with family and friends.